IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 <img src = "https://github.com/IsakLundstrom/D0020E_UWB_Nav_DR3/blob/main/webpage/static/images/Fally-logo.png?raw=true" width="700">

-The project was given to us in the course 'Project in Computer Science and Engineering, D0020E', Luleå Univerity of Technology.
+The project was given to us in the course 'Project in Computer Science and Engineering, D0020E', of Luleå Univerity of Technology.
 The task was to navigate a Double 3 Doublerobotics telepressence robot using the UWB-system developed by WideFind.

 ## Description
 ### Our system